Bulawayo: Water supply

-Bulawayo has good-quality tap water owing to the management of the water authorities, meeting international standards.
+Bulawayo has good-quality tap water meeting international standards.
 Bulawayo does not recycle waste water but uses treated waste water for irrigation.

-Bulawayo experiences water shortages in drought seasons due to the overwhelming increase in population versus the static and sometimes decreasing capacity of the reserve dams.
+Bulawayo experiences water shortages in drought seasons due to the overwhelming increase in population versus the static and sometimes decreasing capacity of dams.
 The geographical factors causing water scarcity are rising temperatures, the area's high elevation and the arid environment of Matabeleland.

 Environmental and sanitation circumstances have detrimental effects on water quality.
 Sources such as groundwater and tap water are subject to pollution due to waste from burst sewers contaminating them.
-Samples taken from well water from the Pumula and Robert Sinyoka suburbs show that well water maintain levels of coliform higher than the Standards Association of Zimbabwe and World Health Organization give.
+Samples taken from well water from the Pumula and Robert Sinyoka suburbs show that well water has levels of Coliform bacteria exceeding levels recommended by the Standards Association of Zimbabwe and the World Health Organization.